-How to prepare representative samples by Cone and Quartering?
 How to carry out dry and wet milling?
 What are the important parameters?
 How to determine particle size distribution by sieving and laser diffraction methods?
+What is the description of the Mesh Size and Equivalent Sphere Approach and their importance?

 How to measure specific surface area of a powder by using BET equipment?